 St. Helena Brain Injury Lawyer

-In contrast, head and brain injuries are still incredibly common, and their complications can be lifelong.
+In contrast, head and brain injuries are still prevalent, and their complications can be lifelong.
 These consequences are felt not only by the individuals but also their family and friends.
-Because of this, it is vital for everyone to understand some of the basic information regarding traumatic brain injuries so that they and their loved ones can be prepared.How do Traumatic Brain Injuries Happen?
+Thus, everyone needs to understand some of the basic information regarding traumatic brain injuries to be prepared and their loved ones.What are the Most Common Causes of Traumatic Brain Injuries?

 One of the most cost-effective and efficient ways to treat traumatic brain injuries is to make sure they don't happen in the first place.
 This starts with understanding how neurological damage can occur.
 Unfortunately, TBIs can happen when people least expect them.
 Some of the most common mechanisms of traumatic brain injuries include: